Cryptite/Slice/README.md

-# ForkTest - A Paper fork, using paperweight
+# Slice - A Paper fork, using paperweight

 This is an example project, showcasing how to setup a fork of Paper (or any other fork using paperweight), using paperweight.